jon-hanson/parsecj/README.md

 }
 ```

-The `match` method provides a means to simulate Haskell's pattern-matching.
+The `match` method provides a poor-man's equivalent to Haskell's pattern-matching.
 We can use it here to extract the result from a `Reply`:

 ```Java